justfriend/Implementing-Domain-Driven-Design-zh/docs/ch4.md

 If the command model is persisted using an ORM, use the backing command model store to populate the new query model table.
 This may employ a common data warehousing (or report database) generation technique, such as extract, transform, load (ETL).
 Extract the data from the command model store, transform it as needed by the user interface, and load it into the query model store.

-## Dealing with an Eventually Consistent Query Model
+### 4.6.2 Dealing with an Eventually Consistent Query Model 处理具有最终一致性的查询模型

 If the query model is designed to be eventually consistent—query model updates are performed asynchronously following writes to the command model store—there will be resulting idiosyncrasies in the user interface to deal with.
 For example, after a user submits a command, will the next user interface view have the fully updated and consistent data reflected from the query model?
 It may depend on system load and other factors.
 But we had better assume not and design for the worst case, where the user interface is never consistent.